nvjob/rbp-check-ver/README.md

 https://rainbenchmark.pro

-Benchmark for testing the performance of a personal computer.
+Benchmark to test PC performance and stability.
+Benchmark consists of 5 different tests that can heavily load even very productive home PCs, workstations and servers with a large number of processor cores.<br>
-The benchmark consists of 5 basic tests.
-Has a small file size of 20MB.
+Benchmark has a compact size, only 20 MB and does not require installation.

 Only standalone versions of the program are stored here.<br>
 These are not source codes !!!